 Doughnut-looking fried balls or Oliebollen are traditionally eaten on New Year’s Eve.
 Oliebollen are dumplings of dough with various delectable middles and dusted with confectioners’ sugar.
 They are thought to be a symbol of the year coming to full circle.
-And consuming them ensures for success in the next.
+And consuming them ensures success in the next.

 4. 12 Grapes

-In Spain and other countries with Spanish influence, it’s tradition to eat 12 grapes when the clock ticks 12 midnight.
+In Spain and other countries with Spanish influence, it’s tradition to eat 12 grapes when the clock ticks 12 times at midnight.
 The 12 grapes symbolize 12 prosperous months to come.
-Some even insists that not only should 12 grapes be eaten but they should be consumed by the time the 12th chime of the clock ends.
+Some even insist that not only should 12 grapes be eaten but they should be consumed by the time the 12th chime of the clock ends.
 People who follow this tradition dare not miss one grape for fear of sabotaging their future.

 5. Coin in Cake

 If one is lucky during New Year Eve, they will bite into a cake and find a coin.
 Chipped toothed aside, Lady Luck is considered to be smiling upon them and will shower them with her blessings for the entire year.
 This Greek new year’s traditional coin-bearing cake is called Vassilopitta.